 Weight: ~8 lbs.

-Subspecies: B.r. gibbericeps (East African)
+Trend: B.r. gibbericeps (East African) Declining

-B.r. regulorum (South African)
+B.r. regulorum (South African) Stable

 This non-migratory crane uses a mixed habitat of wetland and grassland, mainly in Uganda, Kenya, and Tanzania.
 It is the national bird of Uganda, featured on the national flag and coat of arms.
 They build nests where the grass is tall enough to hide a crane on the nest.
 Both parents share the duties of incubation.
 Adults will sometimes hide fledglings in the evening, and then fly to roost in trees.

 Grey- and Black-crowned cranes don't have the coiled tracheal structure of the other species.
 Rather than the loud bugling calls, these cranes make a honking sound like a goose.
 They also make a distinctive booming call by inflating a sac beneath the chin.